MasterDevwi/Home-Assistant-Set-Inovelli-Blue-LED-Notification-ZHA-/README.md

-# Home Assistant: Set Inovelli Blue LED Notification (ZHA)
+# Home Assistant: Set Inovelli Blue LED Notification (ZHA) script
 A Home Assistant script allowing you to define custom presets for the LED notifications on the Home Assistant Blue switches using ZHA

 ## Pre-requisites